menicgiulia/CPIExtract/README.md

     │   └───PubChemServer.py                        // to connect to PubChem API
     │
     ├───sql_server
-    │   ├───dbs_config.json                         // file with databases configuration for the mySQL server
     │   └───sql_conncetion.py                       // to connect to the SQL server
     │
     └───utils